 Personal computer issues, will NOT be a reason to offer any type of extension.
+If you have any issues accessing the online homework, please contact the course coordinator.

 Class Participation

 Attendance in class both in lecture and discussion section is highly recommended.
 Students who come to class and participate are more likely to do well in the course.
 During each lecture, there will be in class questions for you to work on.
 To receive class participation credit, you need to submit your answers to these questions on Canvas by the end of the day the lecture is given.
 These will be scored based on correctness, but the solutions to the problems will be given in class.
 Class participation is worth a total of 10% of your final grade.
 Your lowest three class participation scores will be dropped.